tamu-edu-students/engr-102-lab-3-team/README.md

 - [Wikipedia page on the Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter)
 - [Why the Mars probe went off course](https://spectrum.ieee.org/why-the-mars-probe-went-off-course)

 Write one program that prompts the user to enter one number, stores it in an appropriately named variable, performs the necessary calculations, and outputs the results to the screen with proper labels and two (2) decimal places for each unit conversion listed below.
 Write a single program named `unit_conversions.py` that outputs all conversions.
+As always, please include descriptive comments in your code so that someone may follow your programming logic.

 1. Pounds (force) to Newtons
 2. Meters to feet